ingridelizabethvs/ingridelizabethvs/README.md

 - 👋 Hi community!
 I’m @ingridelizabethvs.
 I can talk in english, spanish, deutsch, and some russian ♥
 - 👀 I’m interested in cyberdevops
-- 🌱 I’m currently learning Full stack devops
+- 🌱 I’m chemical engineer in progress, but also learning Cyberdevops, Full stack, and IA.
 - 💞️ I’m looking to collaborate on CERT.AR or Sex work Global Associations
 - 📫 How to reach me: /ingridelizabeth on Linkedin!